jeffgbutler/PCFDemos/mybatis-mysql/README.md

 This example shows how to configure a MyBatis based Spring Boot application for deployment on Cloud Foundry.
 The application will use an in memory H2 database when not on cloud foundry.

-The main differences are as follows:

-1. When running locally, the `application-default.properties` file enables the H2 platform so that the schema-h2.sql and data-h2.sql files will be executed on startup
+When running locally, the `application-default.properties` file enables the H2 platform so that the `schema-h2.sql` and `data-h2.sql` files will be executed on startup

 If you want to recreate the database on Cloud Foundry, the application is known to work with a MySQL instance initialized with this table definition: